 One day, it will!
 Just be patient and help your child to not worry, similar to when a child is last one in class whose first tooth has not yet been lost.

 3 points of focus we can move forward with as educators and parents:

 - INFORMATION: Caregivers and parents simply need to be informed.
 We have to know our history.
 Education in America is criticized for lacking.
 As parents and neighbors, we ARE responsible for the direction of our own schools and therefore WE are to blame.
 Arm yourself with knowledge.
 We need to know the history of American education, particularly when it comes to reading and writing, so that we may better equip our own children and future generations.
 Ask for better curriculum in the schools.
 And know what you are asking for and why.
 Share this information with other parents and get others involved in your corner of the world.

 - SUPPLEMENTATION: Parents need to understand what techniques are being used in their school district.
-If a teacher or school's curriculum falls heavily into one camp or another (sight words or phonics), parents must take it upon themselves to supplement at home what is lacking.
+If a teacher or school's curriculum falls heavily into one camp or another (whole language for instance), parents must take it upon themselves to supplement at home what is lacking.

 - PROTESTATION: How can there be change for the better in our schools if we completely rely on and blindly accept without question the curriculum handed to us to teach?
 Teachers especially need to be the watchdog for better curriculum and raise red flags when the mistakes of the past rear their head once again.
 (Usually in the form of an extreme opinion enforced one way or the other without regard to the needs of the student.)
 In these cases, we need to protest by voice and by vote.
 And we need to understand why.
 We cannot depend solely on the single Reading Specialist in a school to put a stop to bad reading curriculum.
 We must take it upon ourselves as teachers and parents to safeguard good instruction.
 If you have taken your child out of the public school system, you are still a taxpayer in that district!
 You have a voice for the local public school.